 - If the token was valid, the Authorisation Server sends information about the Client to the Resource Server

 We can now skip the awkward HTTP POST dance, but only at the price of an additional round trip to the Authorisation Server.
 This is caused by the different underlying trust models and their embodiments, the tokens.
 SAML Assertions or “SAML tokens” contain the user identification information (which can be trusted because it is signed), while with OAuth the Resource Server needs to make additional round trip in order to authenticate the Client with the Authorisation Server.

 What if you can’t choose between SAML and OAuth?
 Good news, one can always use both.
 In this scenario, the SAML Assertion can be used as an OAuth Bearer Token to access the protected resource.
 In addition, if the lack of authorisation is the only thing holding back on your OAuth implementation, be sure to check out OpenID and OpenID Connect, open standards that builds upon OAuth in order to provide just that.

-to hear how you can easily deploy your own identity provider and take benefit of both SAML and OAuth.
-And WS-Federation, OpenID Connect and Mobile Connect.
+Contact Us to hear how you can easily benefit from both SAML and OAuth.
+As well as WS-Federation, OpenID Connect and Mobile Connect.